felipe-gomes-vicente/moveis-customizados/README.md

 I applied my knowledge of the Explorer from Rocketseat concepts in a practical way to this project, with the lessons:

-- Introduction to HTML & CSS;
+- Introduction to HTML and CSS;

 - [EXPLORER - Rocketseat](https://www.rocketseat.com.br/explorer)
 - [Design Figma - Moveis Customizados](https://www.figma.com/file/S8vpYTmkKbcd9e64RFRqX6/Explorer---Projeto-01-(Copy)?node-id=0%3A1)